kkesley/rpi-aws-iot-environment-report/README.md

 Create `aws-iot.json` in `./raspberry-pi/config`.
 Use the template provided `aws-iot.tmpl.json`.
 Don't forget to change the variables.

 Create `pushbullet.json` in `./raspberry-pi/config`.
 Use the template provided `pushbullet.tmpl.json`.
 Don't forget to change the variables.

+Create `influxdb.json` in `./raspberry-pi/config`.
+Use the template provided `influxdb.tmpl.json`.
+Don't forget to change the variables.